knetikmedia/knetikcloud-csharp-net35-client/docs/MediaArtistsApi.md

 Adds a new artist in the system

 Adds a new artist in the system.
-Use specific media contributions endpoint to add contributions
+Use specific media contributions endpoint to add contributions. <br><br><b>Permissions Needed:</b> ANY

 ### Example
 ```csharp